volodymyrprokopyuk/knowledge-base/programming/r.md

         - Delegetion to a superclass `NextMethod()`
         - To allow subclassing the parent constructor needs `...` and the `class`, argument
+- R6
-- R6 (encapsulated OOP with reference semantics built on top of environments)
+    - Encapsulated OOP with non-idiomatic to R reference semantics built on top of environments
+    - Encapsulated objects with methods in a local namespace vs generic functions in the global namespace
-    - Methods belong to in-place mutable objects (not GFs) `object$method()`
+    - Methods belong to in-place mutable objects (not GFs) `object$method()` and allow side-effects and return value in the same method for method chaining
     - Creation `R6Class(classname = AClass, public = list(a_filed, a_method))`
         - `$initialize(...)` overrides the default behavior of `$new(...)`
         - `$finalize()` automatic cleanup of resources acquired by the initializer